NZLouislu/nzlouis-property-ai/stories/forecast-like-function.md

 - Update property card components to include like functionality
 - Create a dedicated Favorites page/component to display liked properties
 - Implement visual feedback for liked/unliked states
-- Update the forecast page to display the number of likes for each property